-Audrey is Co-Director and instructor at Cathedral Park Music.
-She began teaching at CPM during our Summer Musical Theatre Workshop.
-She is now the Artistic Director and Co-Founder of our sister organization, Cathedral Park Performing Arts Collective, a non-profit music & theatre arts organization located in the heart of St. Johns.
+Audrey Voon began teaching at CPM in 2011 during our Summer Musical Theatre Workshop.
+She is now the Artistic Director and Co-Founder of our sister organization, Cathedral Park Performing Arts Collective, a nonprofit music & theatre arts education organization located in the heart of downtown St. Johns, Portland, Oregon.

 Audrey teaches individual lessons in voice and beginning/intermediate piano at the Cathedral Park Music Home Studio on N. Edison Street in the Cathedral Park Neighborhood of North Portland.
 She believes that everyone is capable of making beautiful music, and she aims to guide her students as they find their own musical voice and explore their individual musical passions.
 Students in Ms. Voon’s studio are taught to explore the joy of making music by building their music literacy through singing, playing, listening, and reading.
 As a student in Ms. Voon’s studio, you are expected to practice regularly, whether for 5 or 50 minutes a day is up to you–the importance is in developing the practice of practicing.
 As a student, you are encouraged to take part in Cathedral Park Music recitals throughout the school year, for it is when you share your music with others that you truly understand the full scope of being a musician and can assess your musical growth.

 - Piano – Beginning and intermediate pianists in Ms. Voon’s studio primarily use Faber & Faber’s Piano Adventures method books.
 Other materials include exercises, such as those from Hanon, and a diverse array of solo and ensemble material chosen carefully by or in collaboration with you, the student.